 Running shoes on, head back over the bridge.
-There is a reason that the Snowman Triathlon regularly gets called the toughest multi-terrain triathlon in the UK and that’s because the run includes a mountain, Moel Siabod which at 872 metres, is the highest peak in the Moelwynion mountain range.
+There is a reason that the Snowman Triathlon regularly gets called the toughest multi-terrain triathlon in the UK, and that’s because the run includes a mountain, Moel Siabod which at 872 metres, is the highest peak in the Moelwynion mountain range.
 Sprint athletes don't need to reach the summit but it's still a tough 2.3km climb up beautiful rocky paths before you reach the turning point and run back down again.
-To get to the finish you must turn right and run through the forest, then back along the fire road towards the lake.
-The finish line framing Wales' most famous peak Snowdon awaits.
+To finish, you must turn right and run through the forest, then back along the fire road towards the lake.
+The finish line framing Wales' most famous peak, Yr Wyddfa/Snowdon awaits.

 Standard Price - Individual

 Standard Price - Team

 In line with British Triathlon Federation rules you must be at least 15 years old to take part in this race.